cirruslabs/cirrus-ci-docs/docs/guide/writing-tasks.md

 Each additional container is defined under `additional_containers` keyword in `.cirrus.yml`.
 Each additional container should have a unique `name` and specify at least Docker `image` and `port` that this container exposes.

-In the example below we are going to use an [official MySQL Docker image](https://hub.docker.com/_/mysql/) that exposes the standard MySQL port (3306).
+In the example below we use an [official MySQL Docker image](https://hub.docker.com/_/mysql/) that exposes the standard MySQL port (3306).
 Tests will be able to access MySQL instance via `localhost:3306`.

 ```yaml